-a.
-Appropriate BMPs for nonpoint source controls will be designed, constructed, and maintained with respect to site-specific mining operations or permanent closure activities.
-Operators shallmust utilize BMPs designed to achieve state water quality standards and to protect existing beneficial uses of adjacent waters of the state.
+Appropriate BMPs for nonpoint source controls will be designed, constructed, and maintained with a. respect to site-specific mining operations or permanent closure activities.
+Operators shallmust utilize BMPs designed to achieve state surface and ground-water quality standards and to protect existing beneficial uses of adjacent waters of the state.
 State water quality standards, as administered by DEQ, is the standard that must be achieved by BMPs.
+Comment 11

-b.
-If the BMPs utilized by the operator do not result in compliance with Subsection 140.01.a., the directorDirector shall-will require the operator to modify or improve such BMPs to meet the controlling, water quality standards as set forth in current laws, rules, and regulations.
-(3-18-22)()
+If the BMPs utilized by the operator do not result in compliance with Subsection 140.01.a., the b. director Director shall will require the operator to modify or improve such BMPs to meet the controlling, water quality standards as set forth in current laws, rules, and regulations.
+(3 - 18 - 22)(

 02. Sediment Control.
 In addition to proper mining techniques and reclamation measures, the operator shallmust take necessary steps at the close of each operating season to assure that sediment movement associated with surface runoff over the area is minimized in order to achieve water quality standards, or to preserve the condition of water runoff from the mined area prior to commencement of the subject mining or exploration operations, whichever is the more appropriate standard.
 Sediment control measures refer to best management practices carried out within and, if necessary, adjacent to the disturbed area and consist of utilization of proper mining and reclamation measures, as well as specific necessary sediment control methods, separately or in combination.
-Specific sediment control methods may include, but are not limited to: (3-18-22)( a.
-Keeping the disturbed area to a minimum at any given time through progressive reclamation; (3-18-22)
+Specific sediment control methods may include, but are not limited to: (3-18-22)()